OmarAllam22/torchtune_tutorial/README.md

 >> 3. **Training:**
 <br>The model is fine-tuned using the preference data and the DPO loss function.
 This aligns the model's outputs with human preferences without requiring a separate reward model.

+> ### PPO (Proximal Policy Optimization)
+> It is different from DPO. <font color='red'>**DPO (Direct Preference Optimization) is not a method in RLHF but PPO is.**</font>
+> * PPO (Proximal Policy Optimization) is a popular reinforcement learning algorithm used to train agents (such as language models) to make decisions by optimizing their policies.
+It is widely used in tasks like fine-tuning large language models (LLMs) with Reinforcement Learning from Human Feedback (RLHF).
+> * PPO is a reinforcement learning algorithm designed to optimize the behavior of an agent (e.g., a language model) by maximizing a reward signal.
+> * It is called "proximal" because it ensures that updates to the agent's policy are not too large, preventing instability during training.
+> * PPO is a policy gradient method, meaning it directly optimizes the policy (the strategy the agent uses to make decisions) rather than learning a value function